MegAnthonyKeogh/bamazon/README.md

 #### Dependencies
 Once you've created where your application will be built, it is now time to install/download the applications needed to run this program.
 All of these applications are free to use.
 I used:
  * MAMP -- https://www.mamp.info/en/ *at the time this is written, MAMP Pro was still in Beta.
 Use regular MAMP to ensure consistency.
+Here's the installation guide https://documentation.mamp.info/en/MAMP-Mac/How-Tos/
  * Mysql -- This will be installed via the MAMP installation.
  * Mysql workbench -- https://www.mysql.com/products/workbench/
  * Terminal (already installed on mac)